clouddotinc/service-parameter-store-replication/README.md

 `sls invoke --function handle --path payloads/sync-*.json` will trigger an invocation of the lambda in AWS, providing the `event` parameter using the chosen .json file.

-### Tear-Down
+### Teardown

 `sls remove` will destroy the cloudformation stack and the deployment bucket.
+If this project is no longer useful, we should also find and consider removal of the independently-created SNS topic.